ElectronicMusicScore/Interface/README.md

 # The port number for the web server
 HTTP_PORT=3000

+# The port for the HTTPS server, note that SSL_KEY_FILE and SSL_CER_FILE should
+# also exist, or the https server won't boot up.
+HTTPS_PORT=3001

 # The path where the emulated permanent filesystem is at.
 This directory won't be
 # modified.
 A copy will be generated named "FS_PATH.cache", and the changes made
 # will be lost when rebooting the server.